dmgctrlr/lara-osrm/README.md

 server `cp phpunit.xml.dist phpunit.xml` and edit the environment variables.

-If you're getting errors about a route not having a distance, and you're using your own server - check the server is properly configured and is returning non-zero distances.
+If you're getting errors about a route not having a distance, and you're using your own server - check the server is properly configured and is not returning non-zero distances.
+For these tests you must have the "berlin" area installed.

 ``` bash
 composer test